 3. Freycinet National Park

 This small quiet village in the north west part of the island has a wonderful beach with good uncrowded surf.
-Camping is allowed almost right next to the beach with the views to the Ocean, so if you are into surfing and beaches then this is definitely a place to go.
+Camping is allowed (for free) almost right next to the beach with the views to the Ocean, so if you are into surfing and beaches then this is definitely a place to go.
 The sunset in here is also pretty amazing!

 5. Liffey Falls